kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 "warranties", or promises by sellers to buyers about the quality and usability of the goods being sold.

-There is a big debate in open-source licensing about whether public licenses like The MIT License are contracts---enforceable agreements between licensors and licensees---or just licenses, which go one way, but may come with strings attached, their conditions.
+There is a big theoretical debate about whether public licenses like The MIT License are contracts---enforceable agreements between licensors and licensees---or just licenses, which go one way, but may come with strings attached, their conditions.
 There is less debate about whether software counts as "goods", triggering the UCC's rules.
-There is no debate among licensors, however, that they don't want to get sued for lots of money if the software they give away for free breaks, causes problems, doesn't work, or otherwise causes trouble.
+There is no debate among licensors on liability: They don't want to get sued for lots of money if the software they give away for free breaks, causes problems, doesn't work, or otherwise causes trouble.
 That's exactly the opposite of what three kinds of default rules for "implied warranties" do:

 1. The implied warranty of "merchantability" under [UCC section 2-314][UCC 2-314] is a promise that "the goods"---the Software---are